qfpl/fp-in-ruby/slides/what-is-fp.md

 <div class="notes">
 - Notice that our function is defined as being between two sets
 - X is a set of coloured shapes, and Y is a set of colours
-- This function isn't defined for any inputs that aren't coloured shapes - that is, elements of X
 - types categorises values in the same way that set membership does
+- Only defined for inputs in X - no need to worry about other inputs
 </div>

 ##